Revocable Living Trust

 Creating a Revocable Living Trust

-The law offices of Roger A Giuliani, our expert trust lawyers are dedicated to the appropriation of asset protection and estate planning.
+The Giuliani Law Firm, our expert trust lawyers are dedicated to the appropriation of asset protection and estate planning.
 Our comprehensive services include preparing a ‘pour-over’ Will for your trust as well as the required powers of attorney for health care to ensure that your interests are protected on all fronts.
 Below are some of the steps we can help you with when setting up your revocable living trust:

 • Create and Design the Trust